Item

 Jorge Martinez 00:54

-I certainly be on campus because I needed an escape from home.
+I started living on campus because I needed an escape from home.
 But I had a pretty, pretty bad experience living, you know, living at home, taking classes online.
 And so I just figured, being in an area with my peers where people my own age felt like that would be best for me.
-And sort of got that we're living on campus, but you know, still living I guess in my dorm because not many options were available as as it was before COVID.
-But I still felt like it was the right one for me.
+And sort of got that when living on campus, but you know, still living I guess in my dorm because not many options were available as, as it was before COVID.
+But I still felt like it was the right move for me.

 Claudia Sanchez 01:23